Aeneas: Rust Verification by Functional Translation: Related work; conclusion

 \fref{comparison} compares some of the tools above to \aeneas.
 If anything, the table reveals that each tool adopts a unique stance on what kind of programs they aim to verify, and with what kind of toolchain.
 For \aeneas, the stance is as follows: we target safe Rust programs, and we believe in extrinsic reasoning.
 Doing so, we hit what we believe is a ``sweet spot'', where the functional encoding is lightweight and accessible, and where proof engineers can be most productive.

-\begin{acks} We thank Aymeric Fromherz who bravely proofread this paper repeatedly, and gave many useful remarks and feedback.

-We are very grateful to Xavier Denis and Jacques-Henri Jourdan for countless discussions and many pieces of useful advice throughout the design of \aeneas.
+\begin{acks} We are very grateful to Aymeric Fromherz who bravely proofread this paper repeatedly at undue hours, and gave many useful remarks and feedback.
+We warmly thank Xavier Denis and Jacques-Henri Jourdan for insightful discussions and useful advice throughout the design of \aeneas.
 We also thank Chris Hawblitzel and Andrea Lattuada for a thorough walk-through of Verus and its approach to handling borrow termination.
 Finally, we thank Ralf Jung for many insightful remarks on an early version of this paper. \end{acks}